briancaffey/RedLM/ARTICLE.md

 ![Multi-modal Q&A example 1](/static/redlm/qa_example_01.png)

+Asking random questions like this one is a fun way to explore the many scenes of Dream of the Red Chamber.

 ![RAG Flower Pedal Example](/static/redlm/qa_example_flower_pedals.png)
 ![RAG Flower Pedal Example with Reference](/static/redlm/qa_example_flower_pedals_a.png)

 ## RedLM RAG Evaluation

 Examinations have long been a cornerstone of Chinese society, shaping individual aspirations, cultural values, and even government structures.
-This legacy began with the imperial civil service exams, kējǔ (科举), established during the Sui and Tang dynasties, and carries through in Modern China with the gaokao college entrance examination, both of which allow for unprecedented meritocratic routes to power and prestige.
+This legacy began with the imperial civil service exams, kējǔ (科举), established during the Sui and Tang dynasties, and carries through in Modern China with the gaokao (高考) college entrance examination, both of which have allowed for unprecedented meritocratic routes to power and prestige.
 Given how widely this novel is studied in China, I was not surprised to find a wealth of examination questions written for students studying Dream of the Red Chamber.

 I used [a set of 1000 multiple choice questions about Dream of the Red Chamber on examcoo.com](https://www.examcoo.com/editor/do/view/id/246401) to evaluate the effectiveness of the RAG system I built with LlamaIndex.
 I wrote a script to parse the questions from the website HTML using ChatGPT (parsing HTML is one of my favorite use cases of LLMs!)
-I filtered out questions based on the following criteria:
+I filtered the list of 1000 questions down to 877 questions based on the following criteria:

-- Four answer choices - some of the questions had more than four answer choices.
+- **Four answer choices**: some of the questions had more than four answer choices.
 I filtered questions with more than four answer choices to keep the evaluation simple.
 This would allow me to assume that random answer choices would have a 25% chance of being correct.
-- Only one answer - some questions had more than one answer.
+- **Only one answer**: For some questions the correct answer required selecting multiple answer choices.
 This would also help keep the evaluation logic simple.

 ![Multiple Choice Questions from Dream of the Red Chamber Test](/static/redlm/hlm_mcq.png)